Rule 701: Everything You Need to Know

 All issuances of securities have to be registered with the SEC unless the offering comes under an exemption from registration.
 Rule 701 exempts private companies from registering securities issued as equity compensation to directors, employees, consultants, advisors, and officers.

 If you need help with Rule 701, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.